-Local Food Britain has revealed two amazing prizes for the winner of the Preserves with Passion 2018 competition, which will take place at our Countryside Food Festival in the stunning surroundings of Nutfield’s Priory Farm.
+Local Food Britain has revealed the prizes for the winner of the Preserves with Passion 2019 competition, which will take place at our Countryside Food Festival in the stunning surroundings of Nutfield’s Priory Farm.

-As well as the honour of having their home-made jam, jelly or chutney recreated as a limited edition for the Bartie’s Sussex Faire range, which will be sold to raise money for Macmillan Cancer Support, the winner will also receive a year’s subscription to Surrey’s top selling magazine, Surrey Life, and an overnight stay* at Spot In The Woods, a boutique bed and breakfast and kitchen café, located on the edge of The New Forest, Hampshire.
+As well as the honour of having their home-made jam, jelly or chutney recreated as a limited edition for the Bartie’s Sussex Faire range, which will be sold to raise money for Macmillan Cancer Support, the winner will also receive a year’s subscription to Surrey’s top selling magazine, Surrey Life, and a meal for two with wine at The Castle Inn at Chiddingstone, a historic pub restaurant which sits at the heart of a carefully-preserved Tudor village in Kent.

 “Whether you are new to making jam or an old hand, this award is a wonderful accolade for the home cook and a delicious way to support a charity at the same time,” says Tracy Carroll, founder of Local Food Britain.
 “Our judges will be on the lookout for a preserve that food lovers would be proud to have on their table.”